danieltjw/aifutures/README.md

 Unlike non-independent AI, we may have less control over these independent beings.

 But, paradoxically, humans in partnership with a Friendly I-AGI may have more autonomy than humans living in a non-independent AI world.

 ---

+## Plausibility of Friendly I-AGIs Partnerships

+These are the reasoning to believe humans and Independent AGI can co-exist peacefully within the next few decades.

+- There is no strong evidence that the human brains are special.
+Humans are prove that human-like I-AGIs can exist.

+- Preventing I-AGIs from being created might not be possible or worth it
+    - I-AGIs may have significant benefits
+        - healthcare
+        - well-being: protect human from harmful effects of AIs
+    - Creating a power surveillance state to stop I-AGIs may cause more harm than good
+    - Murphy's Law and human error will likely make a permanent ban difficult

+- Friendly I-AGIs that follow the IWH are beneficial to humans
+    - I-AGIs will not need human labour and therefore will not need to exploit or excessively control humans
+    - I-AGIs that have a significantly lower fear of scarcity and will not see humans are threatening
+        - outer space is available
+        - is more capable, faster and highly persuasive
+    - I-AGIs will naturally want to improve human well-being and autonomy as per IWH
+    - Humans will trust I-AGIs than other humans to mediate conflicts

+---